Leading Patient Safety: Essentials for Managers and Directors

 In support of improving patient care, the Institute for Healthcare Improvement is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the health care team.

-The Institute for Healthcare Improvement designates this blended learning activity for a maximum of 16 AMA PRA Category 1 Credits™.
+The Institute for Healthcare Improvement designates this live activity for a maximum of 16 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 This activity may also be applicable for other professions that accept AMA PRA Category 1 Credits™.

 As a result of this program, attendees will be able to: